leeonlee/crowdshop-server/README.md

 Crowdshop Server [![Codeship Status for leeonlee/crowdshop-serv](https://www.codeship.io/projects/665e9fe0-9e9b-0131-49c8-6626d4860316/status?branch=master)](https://www.codeship.io/projects/18062)
 ================

+Below are the API calls available and the keys they return

 /users/
 returns list of all users

 	id
 	username
-	first name
-	last name

-/users/id
+	first_name
+	last_name

+/users/id/
 returns information of user with id of id

 	id
 	username
-	first name
-	last name
+	first_name
+	last_name
-	list of all tasks owned by user (see /tasks/id for format)
+	list of all tasks owned by user (see /tasks/id/ for format)

 /tasks/
 returns all tasks

-	- owner (username of user who owns the task)
+	owner (username of user who owns the task) title
-	- title
-	- id of task
+	id of task
+	desc
+	reward
+	timeStamp
+	claimed_by

+Filters available
-	- desc
+- username
-	- reward
+- exclude_user
-	- timeStamp
+- claimed
 - claimed_by

-/users/
-- all users

-/opentasks/user/
-- tasks open to user

-/requestedtasks/user/
-- tasks made by user

-/claimedtasks/user/
-- tasks taken on by user
+/tasks/id/
+return information of task with id of id

+	owner (username of user who owns the task) title
+	id of task
+	desc
+	reward
+	timeStamp
+	claimed_by

 TODO
 ====